 Replicating successful lessons

 In addition, when it comes to high growth, the practical experience of localities that have continuously maintained double-digit growth should also be a lesson for the national level.
-“The common characteristics of localities that have achieved double-digit growth are a very favorable business environment, administrative procedures are implemented in a streamlined, convenient direction, and the spirit of supporting businesses and supporting business activities is very good.
-I believe that Vietnam tends to change from the bottom up.
+“The common characteristics of localities that have achieved double-digit growth are a very favorable business environment, administrative procedures are implemented in a streamlined and convenient direction, and the spirit of supporting businesses and supporting business activities is very good.
+I believe that Vietnam has a tendency to change from the bottom up.
 So how to create space for dynamic and creative localities and instead of only 7-8 localities with double-digit growth like now.
 If we have about 30 or 40 localities with double-digit growth, Vietnam's overall growth rate will certainly improve significantly,” Mr. Dau Anh Tuan expected.

-The Government has just issued Resolution 01/NQ-CP on the main tasks and solutions to implement the Socio-Economic Development Plan and the State Budget Estimate for 2025.
-The Resolution clearly states: In order to successfully implement the goals and tasks of the Socio-Economic Development Plan for 2025 and the entire 5-year period of 2021-2025 according to the Conclusions and requirements of the Central Committee, the Politburo, and the Resolution of the National Assembly, the Government requests all levels, sectors, and localities to focus on directing, operating, and achieving GDP growth of the whole country in 2025 of at least 8% and striving for double digits in more favorable conditions (higher than the target set by the National Assembly of 6.5-7%, striving for 7-7.5%).
+The Government has just issued Resolution 01/NQ-CP on the main tasks and solutions to implement the Socio-Economic Development Plan and the State Budget estimate for 2025.
+The Resolution clearly states: In order to successfully implement the goals and tasks of the Socio-Economic Development Plan for 2025 and the entire 5-year period of 2021-2025 according to the Conclusions and requirements of the Central Committee, the Politburo, and the Resolution of the National Assembly, the Government requests all levels, sectors, and localities to focus on directing, operating, and achieving GDP growth of the whole country in 2025 at least 8% and striving for double digits in more favorable conditions (higher than the target set by the National Assembly of 6.5-7%, striving for 7-7.5%).
 The GRDP growth target of localities in 2025 is at least 8-10%, especially Hanoi and Ho Chi Minh City.
-Ho Chi Minh City, potential localities, large cities are locomotives, growth poles need to strive for a higher growth rate than the national average to promote a stronger role in 2025.
-Promote the strength of solidarity, the spirit of innovation, constant efforts to be creative, dare to think, dare to do, the will to be self-reliant, self-reliant and the desire to rise up, join hands and unite, turn all difficulties and challenges into breakthrough opportunities, high determination, great efforts, drastic actions according to the theme "Discipline and responsibility; proactive and timely; streamlined and effective; accelerated breakthrough". |
+Ho Chi Minh City, potential localities, large cities are locomotives, growth poles need to strive for a growth rate higher than the national average to promote a stronger role in 2025.
+Promote the strength of solidarity, the spirit of innovation, constant creative efforts, dare to think, dare to do, the will to be self-reliant, self-reliant and the desire to rise up, join hands and unite, turn all difficulties and challenges into breakthrough opportunities, high determination, great efforts, drastic actions according to the theme "Discipline, responsibility; proactive and timely; streamlined and effective; accelerated breakthrough". |

 In addition, stimulating domestic consumption is also one of the important tasks.
-The Government has recently issued a Decree on reducing value added tax until the end of June 2025 to support businesses and stimulate consumption of goods, stimulating domestic demand.
+The Government recently issued a Decree on reducing value added tax until the end of June 2025 to support businesses and stimulate consumption of goods, stimulating domestic demand.
 Stimulating domestic consumption, including attracting domestic and foreign tourists... will also be resources to promote growth.
 Exports, an important traditional growth driver, also need to be focused on, especially effectively exploiting the 17 signed FTAs and consolidating and expanding markets.

 Source: https://thoibaonganhang.vn/qua-giai-doan-tich-luy-viet-nam-buoc-vao-nam-but-pha-159947.html